top of page

 SALT Cap

-Raised to $40K in 2025; indexed through 2029; reverts to $10K in 2030
+Raised to $40K in 2025; indexed through 2029; Phase-down begins at $500K MAGI

 Child Tax Credit